Walter Nelles: Law practice

 During World War I, Nelles was a partner in the law firm of Hale, Nelles & Shorr.

 Nelles defended Communist Party co-founder Benjamin Gitlow for half a decade.
 In 1920, Nelles and Murray C. Bernay served of counsel to defend Gitlow in People vs. Gitlow on behalf of the National Civil Liberties Bureau (soon renamed the American Civil Liberties Union or ACLU), then Nelles and Charles Recht on appeal.
 From 1923 to 1925 on behalf of the ACLU, Nelles and a young Walter Pollak argued Gitlow v.
 New York before the United States Supreme Court against a conviction for "advocacy of criminal anarchy."
-The court upheld Gitlow's conviction but recognized that the due process clause of the 14th Amendment incorporated, which protected fundamental provisions of the Bill of Rights, including the freedom of speech.
+The court upheld Gitlow's conviction but recognized that the Due Process Clause of the Fourteenth Amendment incorporated, which protected fundamental provisions of the Bill of Rights, including the freedom of speech.
 (New York State Governor Al Smith commuted Gitlow's sentence.)

 Throughout the 1920s, Nelles participated in a loose partnership of left-wing attorneys, including Joseph R. Brodsky, Swinburne Hale, Carol Weiss King, and Isaac Shorr.
 The firm support legal investigations published in the 67-page Report upon the Illegal Practices of the United States Department of Justice by the National Popular Government League (NGPL); Swinburne Hale did a majority of the work on the report.

 In 1920, Nelles served on the defense team of the five Socialist members of the New York State Assembly who were denied the right to assume the seats to which they had been elected by the Republican Speaker of the House Thaddeus C. Sweet, working in concert with members of both the Republican and Democratic Parties.

 The liberal Nelles also sought to mediate sectarian fighting among American radicals, sitting with Roger Baldwin and others on a special committee established in August 1922 to investigate charges levied by Abraham Cahan and The Jewish Daily Forward that the Friends of Soviet Russia (FSR) organization (for which he served as attorney) was engaged in the misappropriation of funds raised for the relief of famine in Soviet Russia.
 The committee ultimately exonerated the FSR of these charges, but Nelles declined to sign the final report because he was appointed as a law partner as counsel for that organization, a circumstance that created a potential conflict of interest.

 In 1924, Nelles and Shorr appealed United States ex rel.
 Tisi v.
 Tod (1924) and United States ex rel.
 Mensevich v.
 Tod before the U.S. Supreme Court.